 In this article, we’ll be exploring one component of the Houdini project, the CSS Paint API.
 This api allows the developer to programmatically produce a set of pixels anywhere that CSS expects a background image.
 Similar to how you would define a linear-gradient as the background image, you can now specify your own special paint function that is evaluated in code and rendered to the page.
 Essentially allowing you to write a function that produces any set of pixels you can dream of.

 The first argument passed in to this paint function is ‘ctx’.
 This is a HTML Canvas context.
 If have not heard of HTML Canvas, I recommend you read this quick article before reading on.
 The second argument is the geometry.
 It contains information that tells us how big the element should be and where it’s located on the page, i.e. width and height and x, y positions.
 Finally, the third argument provides us with access to any other CSS properties defined by this element, such as text colour, border radius or any custom properties.
 Now that we have defined the paint worklet we have to include it in HTML and tell CSS that we want to use our fancy painter as the background image of our element:

-Let’s start with a simple example, we will draw two circles in the center of the div:
+Let’s start with a simple example, we will draw two circles in the centre of the div: